-Mr. Penn will have principal management responsibility for PennantPark Investment Advisers as its Managing Member.
+Mr. Penn will have principal management responsibility for Pennant Investment Advisor as its managing partner.
 Mr. Penn has more than 20 years of experience in mezzanine lending, leveraged finance, private equity and distressed debt investing.
 Through his tenure at Apollo Investment Management, he also has direct experience in successfully capitalizing, staffing and managing a publicly traded business development company.
-Mr. Penn intends to dedicate the vast majority of his time to managing PennantPark and PennantPark Investment Advisers.
-Mr. Efrat serves as our Chief Financial Officer and Treasurer is also a Managing Director of PennantPark Investment Administration.
+Mr. Penn intends to dedicate the vast majority of his time to managing Pennant and Pennant Investment Advisor.
+Mr. Efrat serves as our Chief Financial Officer and Treasurer is also a Managing Director of Pennant Investment Administration.
 He has extensive experience in finance and administration of registered investment companies, having served for a decade as a Director at BlackRock, LLC, a leading investment firm.
-Our investment adviser has three experienced investment professionals, in addition to Mr. Penn, who are partners of the firm.
+Our investment adviser also has three experienced investment professionals who are Partners of our investment adviser, in addition to Mr. Penn.
 These investment professionals, Geoffrey Chang, Salvatore Giannetti III and Whit Williams, have a combined 44 years of experience in the mezzanine, private equity and leveraged finance businesses.
 Mr. Chang was previously a Founding Member and Principal of Audax Mezzanine from 2000 through 2007 and, prior to that was a director in the Leveraged Finance Group at CIBC World Markets Corp.
-Mr. Giannetti previously served as Partner in the private equity firm of Wilton Ivy Partners from 2004 through 2007.
-Prior to joining Wilton Ivy Partners, he was a Managing Director at UBS Warburg LLC in its Leveraged Finance and Financial Sponsors Groups.
-Mr. Williams was an officer at UBS Investment Bank from 1996 to March 2007, most recently as a Managing Director in its Leveraged Finance and Financial Sponsors Group.
+Mr. Giannetti previously served as a Partner in the private equity firm of Wilton Ivy Partners from 2004 through 2007.
+Prior to joining Wilton Ivy Partners, he was a Managing Director at UBS Warburg LLC in its Leveraged Finance and Financial Sponsor Groups.
+Mr. Williams was most recently a Managing Director at UBS Investment Bank in its Leveraged Finance and Financial Sponsorship Group from 1996 to March 2007.
 We and our investment adviser expect to hire additional investment professionals to assist with our ongoing management and in investing the proceeds of this offering.
 Specifically, we intend to hire a chief compliance officer promptly after completion of this offering.
-Our investment professionals to have experience in middle-market investing, leveraged and mezzanine finance and the capital markets.
+Our investment adviser intends to hire a total of seven to ten investment professionals with skills applicable to our business plan within the first 12 months after completion of this offering.
+We

 Through his investment experience, we believe Mr. Penn has developed a strong reputation in the capital markets.
-We believe that this reputation, together with his experience and expertise of the other investment professionals of our investment adviser in raising capital, investing in debt and equity securities and managing investments in companies, will afford PennantPark a competitive advantage in identifying and investing in middle-market companies.
-Mr. Penn, our other officers and directors and the managers of our investment adviser have invested or committed to invest directly and indirectly, approximately \$6.0 million in 400,000 shares of PennantPark prior to this offering.
+We believe that this experience, together with his experience and expertise of the other investment professionals of our investment adviser in raising capital, investing in debt and equity securities and managing investments in companies, will afford Pennant a competitive advantage in identifying and investing in middle-market companies.
+Mr. Penn, our other officers and directors and the partners of our investment adviser have committed to invest directly and indirectly, approximately \$ million in shares of Pennant as part of this offering.